Closed Form Word Embedding Alignment: INTRODUCTION

 The intrinsic nature of these embeddings and their properties adds flexibility that can also be a hinderance.
 In particular, we can embed the same dataset into $\R^d$ using two approaches, and these structures cannot be used across datasets.
 Or two data sets can both be embedded into $\R^d$ by the same embedding mechanism, but again the substructures do not transfer over.
 That is, the same notions of similarity or linear substructures may live in both embeddings, but have different meaning with respect to the coordinates and geometry.
 This makes it difficult to compare approaches; the typical way is to just measure a series of accuracy scores, for instance in recovering synonyms~\cite{Lev2,Mik1}.
 However, these single performance scores do not allow deeper structural comparisons.

-Another issue is that it becomes challenging (or at least messier) to build ensembles structures or embeddings.
+Another issue is that it becomes challenging (or at least messier) to build ensemble structures for embeddings.
 For instance, some groups have built word vector embeddings for enormous datasets (e.g., \GloVe embedding using 840 billion tokens from Common Crawl, or the \WordToVec embedding using 100 billion tokens of Google News), which costs at least tens of thousands of dollars in cloud processing time.
 Given several such embeddings, how can these be combined to build a new single better embedding without revisiting that processing expense?
-How can a new (say smaller) data set from a slightly different domain use a larger high-accuracy embedding?
+How can a new (say specialized) data set from a different domain use a larger high-accuracy embedding?

-\myParagraph{Our approach} In this paper we provide a simple closed form method to optimally align two embeddings.
-These methods find optimal rotation of one dataset onto another, and can also solve for the optimal scaling and translation.
+\myParagraph{Our approach and results} In this paper we provide a simple closed form method to optimally align two embeddings.
+These methods find optimal rotation (technically an orthogonal transformation) of one dataset onto another, and can also solve for the optimal scaling and translation.
 They are optimal in the sense that they minimize the sum of squared errors under the natural Euclidean distance between all pairs of common data points, or they can maximize the average cosine similarity.

 The methods we consider are easy to implement, and are based on $3$-dimensional shape alignment techniques common in robotics and computer vision called ``absolute orientation.''
+We observe that these approaches extend to arbitrary dimensions $d$; the same solution for the optimal orthogonal transformation was also recently re-derived by Smith \etal (2017)~\cite{SmithTHH17}.

-We show how to extend these approaches to arbitrary dimensions $d$.
-We also show that an approach to choose the optimal scaling of one dataset onto another~\cite{Hor87} does not affect the optimal choice of rotation.
-Hence, the choice of translation, rotation, and scaling can all be derived with simple closed for operations.
+In this paper, we also show that an approach to choose the optimal scaling of one dataset onto another~\cite{Hor87} does not affect the optimal choice of rotation.
+Hence, the choice of translation, rotation, and scaling can all be derived with simple closed form operations.